The Boatyard

 THE BOATYARD

-The BoatYard is the newest addition to Vava’u’s and Tonga’s growing array of marine orientated industries.
-Ideally located in an old quarry, The BoatYard sits 20ft above mean sea level and is protected on three sides by steep hills and the old quarry face.
+The Boatyard is Tonga’s only yacht haul out and service facility.
+Ideally located in an old quarry, The Boatyard sits 20ft above mean sea level and is protected on three sides by steep hills and the old quarry face.
 Access to the water is gained via a gently sloping slipway.

 ENVIRONMENTAL PROTECTION